fol2/3DNamePlate/README.md

 around each hanger before it is cut out.
 The thickness of this patch is the support height, while `keyhole_support_margin` controls how far the outline is expanded when creating the support.

+### Photo Frame Attachment

+The script can optionally generate a rectangular photo frame as part of the plate.
+Enable the frame in the **Photo Frame Settings** section and specify the outer dimensions and border width.
+The internal slot is automatically subtracted from the model so a printed photo can slide in even when the frame overlaps the base.